RasaHQ/rasa-demo/data/nlu/nlu.md

 - need more data for nlu
 - i have to less nlu data
 - are there simpler ways to create nlu data

+## intent:install_rasa
+- I want to install Rasa Stack
+- How to install Rasa?
+- Where to get Rasa Stack?
+- How to install Rasa Core?
+- install Rasa NLU
+- how do I install rasa in windows
+- how do I run rasa on windows
+- install Rasa on Linux
+- install Rasa on Mac
+- Can you help me to install Rasa?

+## synonym:conda
+- anaconda